One Hundred and One Dalmatians: Sequel

 A direct-to-video sequel to the original animated film, 101 Dalmatians II: Patch's London Adventure, was released in 2003.
 The main focus of the sequel is Patch, the loneliest of puppies, feeling "lost in a sea of spots".
 After he gets left behind during the Radcliffe's moving day, he encounters his TV hero, Thunderbolt, who enlists him on a publicity campaign.

 Live-action adaptations

 A live-action remake of the 1961 film, 101 Dalmatians, was released in 1996; unlike the animated film, none of the animals had speaking voices in this version.
 It was followed by a sequel, 102 Dalmatians, in 2000.
 A live-action version of Cruella De Vil is featured as one of the main antagonists in the fourth season of the fantasy television series, Once Upon a Time (produced by Disney-owned ABC Studios).
 Cruella is one of the four main villains in the 2015 television film Descendants, which follows the teenage children of Disney's iconic heroes and villains (including Cruella's son, Carlos).
-A 2021 live-action reboot, Cruella, focuses on the origin of the eponymous character.
+A 2021 live-action prequel to the 1996 film Cruella, focuses on the origin of the eponymous character.
 A sequel to this film is currently in development.

+Stage musical

+Disney's 101 Dalmatians KIDS, a 30-minute musical adaptation of the film intended for elementary-school-aged performers, is available for licensing through Music Theatre International.
+The film was adapted by Marcy Heisler and Bryan Louiselle.